 Photo: Adeje Ayuntamiento.

-The origins of the fiesta are usually related to Christian theology, most notably through the symbolism of the crosses which are decked with flowers.
-But the real roots are far older, and go back to pre-Christian, pagan, times when Maytime was the season of Spring becoming Summer, of fertility and growth, and when trees were decorated with greenery, flowers and coloured ribbons to represent the blooming of new life wherever one looked.
+Although the actual origins of the fiesta are unclear, the cross is evidently a Christian symbol.
+The real roots, however, are far older, and go back to pre-Christian, pagan times when May meant fertility and growth, and signified Spring passing into Summer.
+To mark this time, trees were traditionally decorated with greenery, flowers and coloured ribbons to represent the blooming of new life and the abundance of the land.